xBourner/status-card/README.md

 |  - domain     | icon         | none          | will change the icon of the domain |
 | newSortorder  | array         | none          |  lets you change the default sorting by domains/device classes |

-# To-Do

-Change the method in which Icons/Names and Icon Colors are handled.
-So the Editor Code is not so messy.